 The Backup reset menu should be easy to find on almost any phone.
 As the suggests, Backup reset menu allows you to back up data and reset the phone to its original state.
 Some phone makers offer their own backup services, so you may find an extra option in this menu.
 At the very bottom of this menu, you’ll find the reset option.

-Tapping on this option will detail the actions that will be performed, which include deleting all data from the device.
+Tapping on this option will detail what will be performed and deleting all data.

-When successfully logged in, Android Device Manager will begin looking for your phone.
+Android Device Manager will look for your phone when successfully logged in.
 Once found, the options to ring, lock, or wipe your phone become available.
-Tapping the Erase option will bring a up a confirmation menu.
-Once confirmed, the selected device will be erased and returned to its factory settings.
+Tapping the Erase option will bring up a confirmation menu.
+When confirmed, the device will erase and reset to factory setting.